Virtual-Coffee/virtualcoffee.io/README.md

 Our mission is to form community, allow room for growth and mentorship at all levels, and to provide a safe space for everyone interested in tech.

-Please take a moment to read our [Code of Conduct](https://github.com/Virtual-Coffee/virtualcoffee.io/blob/master/CODE_OF_CONDUCT.md)
+Please take a moment to read our [Code of Conduct](https://github.com/Virtual-Coffee/virtualcoffee.io/blob/master/CODE_OF_CONDUCT.md).

 See you there!

 # Working on the site:

-This site is built using [Remix](https://remix.run/).
+- This site is built using [Remix](https://remix.run/).
+- Check out our [CONTRIBUTING](https://github.com/Virtual-Coffee/virtualcoffee.io/blob/main/CONTRIBUTING.md) guideline to make contributions.
+- If you're new to open source, check out our [Git & GitHub 101](https://virtualcoffee.io/resources/open-source/git-101) and [Contributor Guide](https://virtualcoffee.io/resources/open-source/contributor-guide) resources.

 ## Table of Contents: